IMPACT EVALUATION GOALS

 The following options are in the order of ease of data collection and cost to collect data.

 - Do you have an email?
 This would be the most preferred approach.

 TEXT/SMS may be most preferred for a developed country, whereas creating a mobile-friendly survey by sharing on WhatsApp or Facebook can reduce the cost of data collection.

 - The beneficiary is not easily accessible?
 This is often the case in developing countries where it may be difficult to reach stakeholders; the field manager can call up a local village elder who may use a phone and take a phone interview.

-- Remote Phone Survey: Offline data tools like SurveCTO allow transcribing phone response to digital automatically or call center.
+- Remote Phone Survey: Offline data tools like SurveCTO allow transcribing phone responses to digital automatically or call centers.